top of page

 • Monitoring tooth development

-Dentists may also recommend dental sealants to protect back teeth from cavities.
+Dentists may also recommend protective treatments like sealants to prevent cavities.

-Teenagers still need regular dental checkups every six months.
+Teenagers still need regular dental visits every six months.

-Teens often have higher cavity risk due to diet, sports drinks, and inconsistent brushing habits.
+Teens are often at higher risk of cavities due to diet and inconsistent brushing habits, making regular visits essential.

 What Happens During a Pediatric Dental Checkup?